 - Vaginal suspension via a vaginal approach

-Goal Length Of Stay: Observation
+Goal Length Of Stay: Ambulatory

 Note: Goal length of stay assumes optimal recovery, decision-making, and care.
 Patients may be discharged to a lower level of care (either later than or sooner than the goal) when it is appropriate for their clinical status and care needs.

 - Persistent, active and uncontrolled bleeding (May include signs of expanding retroperitoneal hematoma.)